jillashivasai/Python-test-2/README.md

 Represents the library itself.

 #### Attributes:
-- `books`: A dictionary of books in the library, keyed by ISBN.
+- `books_dict`: A list of books in the library.
-- `borrowers`: A dictionary of borrowers in the library, keyed by membership ID.
+- `borrowers_list`: A list of borrowers in the library.
 - `borrowed_books`: A dictionary of borrowed books, keyed by a tuple of (ISBN, membership ID).

 #### Methods: